Ajayman/learn-today/README.md

 2019/11/20 Live template in webstorm/pycharm
 # go to setting -> editor -> live template
 # fill abbreviation(shortform), description, template code

+2020/1/20 HTML5 Web Storage
+# With Web Storage, web data can store data locally within the users browser
+# Before HTML5 data had to be stored in cookies, included in every server request.
+Web storage is more secure and large storage
+can be stored locally
+   There are two options to store data locally.
+      window.sessionStorage
+      Window.localStorage
+ To set on local Storage
+   localStorage.setItem("firstName", "Ajay")